-Nearly all of our technology revolves around the phone – including photography!
-Whether you transfer a photograph to your smartphone or take a shot with the phone camera itself, you may come across instances where you want to change the background.
+Whether you transfer a photograph to your smartphone or take a shot with the phone camera itself, you may come across instances where the background looks a little distracting or bland.
+For instance, your subject might be framed by a boring wall, unsightly street signs, or even photobombers!
 Lucky for you, there are plenty of apps to change the background of a photo on the Android and iOS marketplaces.

 1. Automatic Background Changer

-This free app is quite competitive towards the paid options out there, offering many different tools.
+This free app is quite competitive with the paid options out there and offers many different tools.

-The limitation comes, funny enough, in its AI tools.
-The app (at this time) can only recognize human, canine, or feline subjects – and nothing else effectively.
-But, with the ability to select the subject manually and ‘erase out’ the background, this isn’t the biggest deal-breaker in the world.
-In addition to the above limitation, the app can be quite slow to process images – however, it does retain the original file size and quality upon export.
+The biggest limitation comes from the AI-based processing tools.
+The app (at this time) can only recognize human, canine, and feline subjects effectively.
+But thanks to its option to select the subject manually and erase the background, this isn’t a major deal-breaker.
+The app can also be quite slow to process images, though it does retain the original file size and quality upon export.

 2. Simple Background Changer